Yushan Fellow Program Q & A

-(2) A Yushan young scholar must fulfill one of the following criteria within 10 years after receiving the highest education degree:
+(2) A Yushan Young Fellow must fulfill one of the following criteria within 10 years after receiving the highest education degree:

 1. Having served in a top international academic research institution or an internationally renowned company for at least 5 years and demonstrated development potential.

 2. Having experience in executing major research projects.